 4. Follow General Water Safety Tips

-• Stay Close to Shore: Remain within a reasonable distance from the shore.
+• Stay Close to Shore: Remain a reasonable distance from the shore.
 If you are using inflatables or paddle boards, stay close to areas where you can easily return.

 • Supervision: Always keep an eye on your companions, especially children.
 Never leave anyone unattended on the water.
 Try to always have a partner with you.